OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Omega-Router.md

 and replace with `option ApCliEnable '1'` with `option ApCliEnable '0'`

-Within this block, you can change the SSID if your Omega, the router password, as well as the type of encryption you want to use for the router
+Within this block, you can change the SSID if your Omega, the router password, as well as the type of encryption you want to use for the router and the password.

 ```
 option ssid 'OmegaRouter'
 option key 'RouterPassword'
+option encription 'YourEncryptionType'
 ```

 Once you have finished customizing the WiFi network, simply save and close the file, and run the following command to restart the WiFi network: